RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

   EC2 Instance Savings Plans provide the lowest prices, offering savings up to 72% in exchange for commitment to usage of individual instance families in a Region (e.g. M5 usage in N. Virginia).
 This automatically reduces your cost on the selected instance family in that region regardless of AZ, size, OS or tenancy.
 EC2 Instance Savings Plans give you the flexibility to change your usage between instances **within a family in that region**.
 For example, you can move from c5.xlarge running Windows to c5.2xlarge running Linux and automatically benefit from the Savings Plan prices.

+- Turning on shared reserved instances and Savings Plans discounts

+  You can use the console to turn RI sharing discounts back on for an account.

+  You can share Savings Plans with a set of accounts.
+You can either choose to not share the benefit with other accounts, or to open up line item eligibility for the entire consolidated billing family of accounts.

 ## Spot Fleet

 spot fleet = spot Instances + on-demand